Doctoral Internship in Health Service Psychology

 Training Aims and Profession Wide Competencies

 The Doctoral Internship in Health Service Psychology at the Florida State Counseling & Psychological Services has the Aim of supporting interns in their professional growth and in gaining solid skills in the Profession Wide Competencies through an atmosphere which emphasizes a mentor-apprentice approach and continuous learning.
-Our training program will provide supervision, modeling, as well as, didactic and experiential learning activities in the competencies of:
+Our training program will provide supervision, modeling, and didactic and experiential learning activities in the competencies of:

 1. Research